brockzilla/chatgpt-turbo-sms/README.md

 3. Install the required packages:

-    `pip install -r requirements.txt`
+    	`pip install -r requirements.txt

+    	pip install python-dotenv`

-4. Create a `.env` file in the project root directory and copy your Twilio Account SID, Auth Token, and OpenAI API Key:
+5. Create a `.env` file in the project root directory and copy your Twilio Account SID, Auth Token, and OpenAI API Key:

 	    `TWILIO_ACCOUNT_SID=your_twilio_account_sid